-Through its intramural and extramural organizational units, the NICHD supports and conducts a broad range of research on Polycystic Ovary Syndrome (PCOS).
+Through its intramural and extramural organizational units, the NICHD supports and conducts a broad range of research on PCOS.
 Short descriptions of this research are included below.

 Institute Activities & Advances